Bunion Surgery in Brooklyn

 WHAT KIND OF SURGERY IS REQUIRED TO REPAIR MY BUNION?

 Mild bunion deformities that require surgery usually are treated by removing a small portion of the enlarged bone at the head of the metatarsal.
 We may also lengthen the tendons around the joint to realign the big toe.
 In more severe bunion deformities, your podiatrist may choose to perform several different procedures to realign the metatarsal.
 In some cases, pins, stainless steel screws, staples, wires or artificial joint implants are used so that realignment of the joint is maintained while the bone is healing.
-To learn more about bunion surgeries in Brooklyn, NY, contact us today!
+To learn more about bunion surgery in Brooklyn, NY, contact us today!

 TAILOR`S BUNION DEFORMITY